fortinetdev/terraform-provider-fortios/website/docs/r/fortios_extensioncontroller_extenderprofile.html.markdown

 * `backhaul_interface` - IPsec phase1 interface.
 * `backhaul_ip` - IPsec phase1 IPv4/FQDN.
 Used to specify the external IP/FQDN when the FortiGate unit is behind a NAT device.
 * `backhaul` - LAN extension backhaul tunnel configuration.
 The structure of `backhaul` block is documented below.
+* `downlinks` - Config FortiExtender downlink interface for LAN extension.
+The structure of `downlinks` block is documented below.

 The `backhaul` block supports: